ms0525/My-projects/README.md

 # datacamp-projects
-This repository contains my projects I did on datacamp.
+This repository contains my python projects I did on datacamp.

+## 1-Image Loading and Processing